Research

 In the 1990s we began to concentrate on research at particle accelerators, which provide beams of high-energy particles to a range of experiments.
 We joined the flagship CERN neutrino oscillation experiment NOMAD and its subsidiary experiment SPY, and also had an involvement in heavy ion experiments through the EMU01 Collaboration.

-- ATLAS a detector for the Large Hadron Collider at CERN, searching for anticipated "new physics" in the TeV energy range, including the Higgs boson;
+- ATLAS a detector for the Large Hadron Collider (LHC) at CERN, searching for anticipated "new physics" in the TeV energy range.
+The discovery of the Higgs boson in 2012 was one of the major results of the first run of the LHC;

-- Belle a search for violations of the CP-symmetry in B-mesons (those carrying a "beauty" quark) at the KEK "B factory";
+- Belle a search for violations of the CP-symmetry in B-mesons (those carrying a "beauty" quark) at the KEK "B factory".
+Belle ran from 1999 to 2010, but its large data-set is still being studied;

 Other High Energy Physics Experiments